INB-Nicolas/college-dump/README.md

-Just a collection of programs I made while in college that im proud to keep, nothing special lol.
+Just a collection of programs I made while in college that I'm proud to keep, nothing special lol.